-Many patients come to Baer Smith Family Dentistry requesting to upgrade their silver fillings.
+Many patients come to Dentistry NW requesting to upgrade their silver fillings.
 They want their outdated metal fillings taken out and exchanged with tooth colored fillings.
 People commonly cite esthetic and health considerations with their metal fillings.
 It’s a fact that the esthetics of your smile may be considerably enhanced using a far more natural, tooth colored restoration.
 In addition to this, there are several good reasons that explain why it’s a good idea to upgrade to a tooth-colored porcelain “filling” or maybe a resin composite filling.

 Almost everything wears out, and your silver fillings will be no exception.
 They withstand stressful and heavy biting forces each day, and as they get older, they will split, leak and can also result in damaging fractures in the teeth.
 With time, metal amalgam fillings have the ability to soak up water, causing them to swell and break free from the tooth.
 At this point, your tooth is more at risk of tooth decay and sensitivity.